 The wireless range of the Elite 45e is excellent with 59ft of range when the source is obstructed by walls, and 154ft when in direct line of sight.
 These numbers measured with our Bluetooth 4.2 test bench could be higher if you have a Bluetooth 5.0 source.

 They have quite a bit latency which is not ideal to watch video content or for gaming, but the performance might be better if you’re using a Bluetooth 5.0 source.

 The Jabra Elite 45e are decent mixed-usage headphones with good design and great Bluetooth connectivity.
 However, their sound quality is average-at-best, but they are compatible with the Jabra Sound+ app, so you can use the presets and the 5-band EQ to customize a sound profile that fits you.
 Unfortunately, they do not offer good isolation like the other headphones in the around-the-neck Elite series but are more portable than the rest of them thanks to the flexible neck cable.
-See our recommendations for the best in-ear headphones and earbuds, the best noise cancelling earbuds, and the best budget earbuds.
+See our recommendations for the best in-ear headphones and earbuds, the best noise cancelling earbuds, the best neckband headphones, and the best budget earbuds.